gophercoders/website/content/gophercoders-in-schools.md

 If you are a secondary school then the national curriculum guide lines are different.
 The relevant Key Stage 3 requirement is

-*use 2 or more programming languages, at least one of which is textual, to solve a variety of computational problems; make appropriate use of data structures [for example, lists, tables or arrays]; design and develop modular programs that use procedures or functions*
+*Use 2 or more programming languages, at least one of which is textual, to solve a variety of computational problems; make appropriate use of data structures [for example, lists, tables or arrays]; design and develop modular programs that use procedures or functions*